 Deputy State Director, California

-Thomas has been a syringe access volunteer for more than 18 years, and helped organize a successful 2007 symposium on safe injection facilities.
-She is proud to have received the AIDS Hero Award from the 2000 AIDS Candlelight Memorial.
-She serves on the HIV Prevention Planning Council and the San Francisco Cannabis State Legalization Task Force and is on the Steering Committee for the national HIV Prevention Justice Alliance.
+Thomas has been a syringe access volunteer for more than 20 years, and helped organize a successful 2007 symposium on safe injection facilities in San Francisco.
+She is a proud recipient of the AIDS Hero Award from the 2000 AIDS Candlelight Memorial, and the Unsung Hero Award on World AIDS Day 2010 from the National AIDS Memorial Grove.
+She serves on the San Francisco HIV Community Planning Council and the Methamphetamine Task Force and previously sat on the San Francisco Cannabis State Legalization Task Force and the Supervised Injection Services Task Force.
+She is a member of the San Francisco Entertainment Commission.